 Yes.
 This is what I'm doing with the Tauri desktop distribution of AtomicServer.

-Check out the desktop
+Check out the desktop code for an example!

-You can disable all authorization using --public-mode
+You can disable all authorization using --public-mode.

 Make sure AtomicServer is not publicly accessible, because this will allow anyone to read any data.